csAugust/WeInfer/README.md

 npm install
 npm run dev
 ```
 This will create a server running at https://localhost:8885.
-Visit this site and use WeInfer.
+Visit this site to use WeInfer.

 WeInfer can load model weights from URL linked to huggingface or a local model server.
 You can change this by modifying `appConfig.model_list` and `modelServerUrl` in the file `demo_page/src/get_started.ts`.